TheOdinProject/curriculum/ruby_on_rails/rails_basics/controllers.md

 </div>

-To explicitly allow parameters, you use the methods `require` and `permit`.
-Basically, you `require` the name of your array or hash to be in Params (otherwise it'll throw an error), and then you `permit` the individual attributes inside that hash to be used.
-For example:

 To explicitly allow parameters, you can call the `#expect` method on the `params`.
 Usually this method will be passed a key matching the name of the model you're working with (ie. a `post`) followed by an array of allowed attributes.
 For example:

 ```ruby